I realized upon seeing this just how small man is.

 Poem-The Painting

-Poem-In These Rooms by Barton-I was deeply touched by the words in this poem
+Poem-In These Rooms by Barton-I was deeply touched by the words

 Poem-Gram, I Heard You Reading All Along-